nodejs/node/doc/api/http.md

 * {boolean}

-Readonly. `true` if all data has been flushed to the underlying system.
+Is `true` if all data has been flushed to the underlying system.

 ### `outgoingMessage.writableHighWaterMark`